Learn how to see. —Leonardo Da Vinci

 It wasn’t only the gap in wealth or race that divided us.
 Other measures to divide us children were already in place when we arrived, thwarting any chance at friendship.
 Back then, the public school system was divided not only by language (French and English) but by religion as well, namely Catholic and Protestant.
 The Italian and Portuguese children would attend the neighbourhood Catholic school, while the rest of us—mostly Asians, South Asians, and Greeks would attend the neighbourhood Protestant school.
 Each morning, on our way to school, the two groups of children crossed paths and exchanged pleasantries across that thin line we imagined between “us” and “them”.

-It wouldn’t be until I was out of the public school system and attending CEGEP and university and in the workforce that I had a chance to really get to know Montréal-Italians.
+It wasn’t until I was out of the public school system and attending CEGEP and university and in the workforce that I had a chance to really get to know Montréal-Italians.
 They told me stories of their parents or grandparents coming to Canada as economic migrants escaping poverty of the Italian countryside, of the discrimination the community faced in its early days and especially during WW2.
 We compared stories of growing up ethnic in Canadian society and found that we had much in common.
 I realized that the envy and prejudices I once had were so unfounded.
 And that’s the problem inherent to humankind, that we allow the differences that we perceive to divide us even before we can get to know each other.

 These cookies are essentially a vegan version of the Italian brutti ma buoni (translates to ‘ugly but good’) cookies.
 Instead of coarsely chopping the hazelnuts though, I blitz them in a food processor to obtain a fine consistency.
 They may not appear to be the prettiest of cookies, but if you can learn how to see, you will see that they are pretty good!